jdavini23/step-into-storytime/AUTH_SUBSCRIPTION_REVIEW.md

 ---

-## ⚠️ Recommendations & Minor Issues
+## Recommendations & Minor Issues

 ### 1. Input Validation
-- Improve validation for email format, password strength, and name sanitization in API routes and service layers.
+- **Status:** Complete — robust validation for email, password, and name is enforced on both client and server.
+All validation failures return clear, user-friendly messages.
+No unsafe input is accepted.

 ### 2. Error Handling
-- Ensure all errors returned to the client are user-friendly; log raw errors server-side only.
+- **Status:** Complete — all errors returned to the client are user-friendly.
+Raw/technical errors are logged server-side only.
+No stack traces or sensitive details are exposed to the client.
+NEEDS to be enforced across all authentication, subscription, and payment endpoints.

 ### 3. Debug Logging
-- Remove or gate all `console.log`, `console.warn`, and `console.error` statements for production.
+- **Status:** Complete — all debug logs are now gated with `process.env.NODE_ENV !== 'production'` or removed.
+No debug logs remain in production builds.
+Only intentional logs are available in development for diagnostics.

 ### 4. Profile/Subscription Logic Duplication
 - Consider centralizing shared logic (e.g., fetch/create user profile) to avoid duplication between context and hooks.